ys/bonjour/content/now/index.en.md

 Hey folks, I am Yannick.
 I really enjoy **telling stories and capturing the mundane moments of life.**
 When I am not coding stuff at work or for myself, you'll probably find me brewing a cup of old joe, learning how to surf, capturing moments on film or spending some quality time with the family.

-We are launching an amazing project with Cloé.
+We launched an amazing project with Cloé.
 You should follow [@douarenn](https://instagram.com/douarenn) or visit [douarenn.fr](https://douarenn.fr).
-Even if it is in french.
 This is our cabin, disconnected from the internets in the middle of Finistère, in a place called "les Monts d'Arrée.
+Book it now!

 ![me doing a v](now.webp)

 ## Photography

 Current gear:
-- [Leica M6](/leica-m6) with a voigtlander Nokton classic 35mm 1.4
+- [Leica M6](/leica-m6) with a summicron 50mm
+- A small Contax T3
 - [Nikonos V](/nikonos-v) with a 35mm
-- A small Yashica T4 Safari

 I stopped thinking about home scans thanks to my great relationship with my beloved lab, [Mori](https://morifilmlab.com).
 It is way better to build relationship than skills.
-I use less my second [Olympus XA](/olympus-xa) cause in the end, the Yashica and the Leica are a perfect combo.

 ## Surf